scouten/ericscouten.travel/content/2007/11-26+nz-fiji/_index.md

 +++
-title = "New Zealand to Fiji"
-sort_by = "date"
+title = "New Zealand and Fiji" sort_by = "date"
 transparent = true
 +++